How to Create a Jira Ticket From Slack (2026 Guide)

 Getting started with Conclude’s Jira integration doesn’t take long.
 Once it’s set up, your team can create and manage Jira issues directly from Slack, while keeping everything in sync.

-Sign up on the Conclude website and then sign in with Slack to connect your Slack workspace to Conclude.
-Note: you will need admin permissions or an app manager’s approval to add Conclude to your Slack workspace.
+Sign up on the Conclude website, then sign in with Slack to connect your workspace to Conclude.
+You will need admin permissions or an app manager’s approval.

 install a conclude app